The Valet (2006 film): Accolades

 Dany Boon was nominated for the César Award for Best Actor in a Supporting Role.
 Alice Taglioni won the NRJ Ciné Award for Actress of the Year.

 Remakes

 The film was remade in Hindi as Do Knot Disturb in 2009, starring Govinda, Sushmita Sen, Riteish Deshmukh, Lara Dutta.
 Do Knot Disturb later inspired the 2014 Punjabi movie Disco Singh and the 2016 Bengali movie Haripad Bandwala.

-An English-language remake of The Valet has long been in the works.
+An English-language remake of the same name (The Valet (2022 film)) has also been made.
 DreamWorks bought the rights to an English-language remake soon after the film's release in 2006, with the Farrelly Brothers attached to direct and Allan Loeb attached as the writer and executive producer.
 However, nothing came of this project.
 In 2014 Eugenio Derbez gained the rights to a remake.
-In 2018 Rob Greenberg and Bob Fisher were hired to write and direct the film, which is planned to star Derbez.
-In 2021, it is finally being remade for Hulu release.
+In 2018 Rob Greenberg and Bob Fisher were hired to write and direct the film starred by Derbez.
+In may of 2022, it was finally released on Hulu.